 - Rinse the cauliflower, then cut into bite-sized florets.
 Slice the spring onions, then peel and dice the carrots, turnips, and potatoes.

-- Dump the chopped veggies, oatmeal, salt, and pepper into a large pot and just barely cover with water.
+- Dump the chopped veggies, oatmeal, salt, pepper, and Marmite into a large pot and barely cover with water.
 Cover and bring the mixture to a boil, then cook for 10 minutes, stirring occasionally.

 - Thoroughly drain the veggies in a large colander, reserving any leftover cooking liquid to use as vegetable stock.
 Allow to cool, then place the filling in a 6-cup (1.5 liter) enamel pie dish and sprinkle the fresh parsley on top.